brando1607/travel-wise/README.md

 - **Email Service**
   Handles all outgoing email notifications related to user activity.
 Uses Nodemailer to send automated messages triggered by a Service.
+  This service is **dockerized**, in this way several replicas can be running in the same container to improve performance.

   Includes: